entraigas/SlimDb/README.md

 Small db layer around the PDO and PDO statement.

 The package goal is to be small and handy, with the basic, commonly used db functions (like select, update, insert and delete).
-Currently only there's only support for mysql and sqlite.
+Currently there's only support for mysql and sqlite.

 # Db Setup

 The configuration it's done using arrays.
 In this example, there are two db settings:
 * the first has 'portal' as connection name, and it's a mysql db.
 * the second has 'admin' as connection name, and it's a sqlite db.